 Perfect Solution to a Genealogy Dilemma

 When you have lovingly curated your collection, the dilemma of how to pass it along can be overwhelming.
 Wood provides plenty of practical ideas to guide you through the process.
-You can purchase the book on Amazon for $11.99.
+You can purchase the book on Amazon.